revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-Abstraction is an important concept of object oriented programming that allows us to hide unnecessary details and only show the needed information.
+Abstraction is an important concept of object-oriented programming that allows us to hide unnecessary details and only show the needed information.

 A practical example of abstraction can be motorbike brakes.
 We know what brake does.
 When we apply the brake, the motorbike will stop.
 However, the working of the brake is kept hidden from us.